close

 As the 10th-largest city in the United States, San Jose’s local news offerings are startlingly sparse.
 The Mercury News has reduced its staff reporters in recent years, even while buying out many of the surrounding community newspapers.
 Metro fills some of the holes in San Jose coverage, but as a free weekly, its scope is limited.
 Online publications like Patch have struggled with readership, and TV news outlets spread their resources across the entire Bay Area.
 All of this leaves Silicon Valley residents with few opportunities to read about local politics, community issues, and other important news affecting their lives.

-Since leaving his native Hawaii for UC Berkeley in 1985, writer and scholar Jeff Chang has emerged as a potent contemporary cultural critic and one of hip-hop’s leading advocates.
 Jeff Chang may be one of today’s leading contemporary cultural scholars, but there are plenty of signs that he’s still very much a fan of the culture he writes about so eloquently and thoroughly.

 Mikomi Yoshikawa-Baker, “Miko,” desperately wanted to protest the murder of George Floyd.
 But, given the police’s rampant use of tear gas and rubber bullets, she also wanted to keep herself and her young daughter away from the crowds.
 So she looked around the downtown neighborhoods, noticed all the boarded-up windows, and discovered the best way to join the movement—by calling in an army of creatives, buying up gallons of paint, and depicting powerful antiracist messages on the ubiquitous blank lumber.